 Caught or Spread

-Primary immunodeficiency is not contagious.4 It is usually inherited, or it can be caused by errors in the genes of the cells that make up the immune system.2
+Primary immunodeficiency is not contagious.4 It is caused by errors in the genes of the cells that make up the immune system.2

 How Many People Have Primary